-I really have been pleasantly surprised by the number of emails that I have been receiving from the readership of Bodybuilding.com.
-With all the questions though there seem to be two common themes, what supplements should one take and the workout program?
+I really have been pleasantly surprised by the number of emails I've been receiving from the readership of Bodybuilding.com.
+With all the questions, though, there seem to be two common themes: What supplements should one take, and which workout program should one use?
 How to design a training program will be a series of articles coming in the near future.

-However, now I wanted to speak about supplements, clear the air about ones that have real science and strong effects to make a difference in reaching your goals.
+However, now I wanted to speak about supplements, to clear the air about the ones that are backed by real science and will make a difference in reaching your goals.
 These are my opinions based off the research and anecdotal evidence of supplementation.
-So, there is no confusion I will list them in order of importance.
+So, there is no confusion, I will list them in order of importance.

-Sure this is not a flashy supplement that sounds really cool, but without them you are setting yourself up for failure.
+Sure, this isn't a flashy supplement that sounds really cool, but without them you are setting yourself up for failure.
 Trying to train sick or not being able to train consistently because of illness is always a dead end for success.
-Not only will supplements keep one healthy though, they will also help with energy levels, recovery, and sometimes improve strength.
+Not only will supplements keep you healthy, though, they will also help with energy levels, recovery, and sometimes strength.

 A good multivitamin/mineral complex will have a good potency of all vitamins, but also have highly absorbable minerals.
 For example, cheap multivitamins will usually derive their minerals from oxides, which have a very poor absorbable rate.
 The higher quality ones will have their mineral sources from aspartates and amino acid chelates.
 It is worth spending the extra money.